What You Can Do Now

 Call 613-544-3400, ext.
 2078 or visit our SmartStart Hub page for more information.

-To make a referral to Early Expressions Preschool Speech and Language program, complete our online referral form.
+To make a referral to Early Expressions Preschool Speech and Language program, complete our online referral form on our How to Refer page.

-If you are unsure if a referral is needed, please review Communication Milestones for your child’s age.
+If you are unsure if a referral is needed, please review the milestone checklist is from the Ministry of Children, Community, and Social Services website for your child’s age.

 Referrals can also be made by phone at 613-544-3400 ext 3175 press 3 (toll free 1-855-544-3400 ext 3175 and press 3).

-Reprinted with the permission of KFL&A Public Health.
+Some content adapted with permission from KFL&A Public Health.